manjunathkchandrashekar/ChampionshipChallengeUnsolved/README.md

 # Championship Challenge

 ## Description
 Championship Challenge is a coding challenge designed to allow a developer freedom to fulfill the challenge requirements according to their skillset.
 As we all know, there are practically infinite ways to solve any programming problem.
-In this case, this will allow us to collaborate and see evaluate the level of understanding a developer has for their own solution.
+In this case, this will allow us to collaborate and evaluate the level of understanding a developer has for their own solution.

 ## Requirements
 - Read in data from the file 'Matches.txt'